Britman72/AT_presence/README.md

 Enter **6jcs** for the backup bin code and click Create.

-This will create a new piston template.
+This will create a new piston from the template.

 ### Step 2